 There are six different levels of activities which are:

-Permitted Activities are those which can proceed as of right, because they comply in all respects with relevant Standards and Terms (rules) specified in the District Plan.
-Where an activity does not comply with one or more of the relevant rules, the District Plan will indicate how it may be considered
+Permitted Activities are those which can proceed as of right, because they comply in all respects with relevant the Standards and Terms (rules) specified in the District Plan.
+Where an activity does not comply with one or more of the relevant rules, the District Plan will indicate how it may be considered.

-A resource consent is required for these activities.
-When considering an application the Council has limited (or restricted) its discretion to particular matters listed in the District Plan.
-Council can grant or refuse the application and can impose conditions:
+A Resource Consent is required for these activities.
+When considering an application Council has limited (or restricted) its discretion to the particular matters listed in the District Plan.
+Council can grant or refuse the application and can impose conditions.

-A resource consent is required for these activities.
+A Resource Consent is required for these activities.
 Non-complying activities are activities that are not necessarily prohibited, but which: